 Develop a regimen for your Loc Maintenance The best way to maintain healthy and beautiful locs is to keep them maintained regularly.
 You don’t want to cause excess matting and joining together of your new growth!
 This can be painful and expensive for you so you want to avoid waiting too long in between retightening.
-I suggest seeing your stylist at least every 2-3 weeks for the first 6 weeks and then once a month after.
+I suggest seeing your stylist at least every 3 weeks for the first 3 months and then about once a month after.

 Be patient Your locs will have their own individual story, and they won’t be exactly like anyone else’s.
 There will be times when your hair will frustrate you, excite you, and humble you.
 You are in for a beautiful ride!